wes-chen/build-a-website/lesson-06/README.md

 If you have something similar to what is on here, then congratulations - you added your own research project(s) to your website!

 #### If you are satisfied with your results, then go ahead and open up GitHub Desktop to `commit` and `push` your changes to your website online!

+## Survey time!

+Thanks for taking this course!
+We really appreciate all the time you have put into this.
+It's been a pleasure to learn with you!

+<a href="https://docs.google.com/forms/d/e/1FAIpQLSe8elFGciypIKBcxG93N5BW7lIidxJ_6yXb6c1K_EzE1fFEJA/viewform?usp=sf_link"><button>Lesson 6 Survey</button></a>